evanshortiss/express-joi-validation/README.md

 ## Install

-You need to install `@hapi/joi` with this module since it relies on it in `peerDependencies`.
+You need to install `joi` with this module since it relies on it in `peerDependencies`.

 ```
-npm i express-joi-validation @hapi/joi --save
+npm i express-joi-validation joi --save
 ```

 For TypeScript developers you also need to install Joi types.
 JavaScript